-Instead of a bucket water, another option would be to pack some wipes with you and use that instead in the interim, or a small towel that you could use to freshen yourself in the morning or before going to bed.
+Instead of bucket water, another option would be to pack some wipes with you and use that instead in the interim, or a small towel that you could use to freshen yourself in the morning or before going to bed.

 c.
-If you visit monasteries, gumbas or stupas, they do expect some small donations for the maintenance of the area.
+If you visit monasteries, Gumbas or stupas, they do expect some small donations for the maintenance of the area.
 Costs here could vary.

 d.
 Tips are not entirely obligatory in Nepal, but after each trek, your guide and porter also expect some tips from you.
 Of course, this usually reflects your experience during the trek.